Rats, coyotes, and raccoons, oh my! The year’s best urban wildlife photography

 Looks like Remy from Ratatouille paid a visit to Latin America in U.S.-based Austin Montero’s winning image.
 We’re not in Paris anymore!

 “The clock strikes midnight in Cuernavaca, Mexico,” Montero writes.
-“The lack of footsteps from above signals a rat (Rattus norvegicus) to peek out of a city sewer.
+“The lack of footsteps signals a rat (Rattus norvegicus) to peek out of a city sewer.
 It stands on its two hind legs and smells the air.
 What is he smelling?
 Food?
 Other rats?
 Or… danger?”

 Rats, coyotes, and raccoons, oh my!
 The year's best urban wildlife photography